vlad17/books/getting-to-yes/chapter2.md

  * Our generator that you serviced broke down again.
 We need that generator to do our business, it's very frustrating to have it break over and over. <- Recognize own emotions, clarify interest
  * Tell us what you think, should we get a different mechanic?
 Is the problem with the generator?

 _VF Note:_ Does the above seriously work?
 Asking mechanic A if they can recommend the competition?
+There’s a nonzero chance that the mechanic actually does recognize it’s their own fault internally and tries to give you a discount.
+Follow up: why give the mechanic an out with the “go to the manufacturer”?
+Lets them emotionally displace blame in order to move forward with a solution.

+_Note_: Isn’t this terribly passive aggressive?
+Maybe that’s the point.
+Mechanic internalizes that they fucked up, this is intentionally awkward to make them face it themselves.
+_(internal discussion: VF/TL/JB)_: From a relationship standpoint, you probably want to be more of a straight shooter.
+Maybe this example is very extreme, where the mechanic relationship isn’t that important.
+In a work environment you’d be more neutral “there’s a problem, let’s solve it”

 ### Discuss perceptions